 If indeed you are ready for sex, the fellow must wear a condom.
 There simply is no other device that can reduce the risk of getting a sexually transmitted disease.
 While you are at it, practice another form of contraception at the same time.
 No one contraceptive is 100% foolproof.
 Combining a contraceptive with a condom will greatly reduce the risk of both pregnancy and STDs.

 If the fellow refuses to wear a condom or one is not available, then no intercourse.
-If the fellow objects, he is telling you that your health is secondary to his sexual gratification.
+If he objects, he is telling you that your health is secondary to his sexual gratification.
 This is not the basis of a caring relationship and signals an exit point.

 If you have gotten this far and now think this relationship has substance, continue to court for at least a year before cohabiting or marriage.
 People are often on their best behavior in the beginning of relationships.
 A period of courtship allows the couple to get comfortable with each other such that their true self emerges.
 See if you like him then.
 If so, then consider formalizing your relationship.